davidfrantz/force/docs/source/howto/lcf.rst

    FILE_DEM = /path/to/dem/global_srtm-aster.vrt

 As we want to subsequently use the ARD generated here in different higher-level submodules, we organize data in a data cube and in image tiles.
+We defined tiles to be 30x30km in size, so considerably smaller than MGRS tiles.
 The data cube parameters can be defined in the Level 2 parameter file.
 We use ETRS89-extended/LAEA Europe projection (EPSG: 3035).
 The following aspects of the workflow will be limited to a single image tile for reasons of simplicity.

 .. code-block:: bash